tomlowndes/tomlowndes.github.io/_posts/2024-05-20-The-death-of-caps-lock.md

 ---
 layout: post
-title: The Death Of The Useless Caps Lock
+title: The Death of Caps Lock, Embracing the Hyper Key
 tags: tech
 excerpt: I hate Caps lock, it does one thing and one thing only, this needs to change.
 summary:  I hate Caps lock, it does one thing and one thing only, this needs to change.